You Can Freeze Bread Dough but it’s More Risky Than Freezing a Cooked Loaf

-If you thought water takes long to boil try waiting for frozen dough to thaw at room temperature on your counter.
+If you thought a watched pot will takes forever to boil try waiting for frozen dough to thaw at room temperature on your counter.

 Although a small flat piece of dough will thaw faster than a big round loaf or oblong loaf I prefer to skip the reshaping step.

 So I freeze bread dough in the shape I want it to rise and bake in for 1-2 hours or until solid.

 If you want loaves line your loaf pan with waxed or parchment paper and let the dough freeze in the pan or an easier method is to grease a silicone bread pan.
 Your dough will rise in the freezer before it freezes solid and if you want it to fit in your bread pan you need to freeze it in the pan.

 After solid, wrap the dough well in moisture-vapor proof supplies.
 Plastic freezer wrap and tin foil or a plastic freezer bag will work fine.
 Freezer burn on bread dough can make it rise unevenly but won’t hurt the taste.

 Pre-shaping the dough means you can pull it from the freezer, coat it in oil all around to keep it from drying out and let it rise on a cookie sheet or in the loaf pan and then just throw it in the oven to bake per the original recipes instructions.

 Put cornmeal or parchment paper on your cookie sheet to keep the frozen bread dough from sticking as it thaws and bakes.
 Coat loaf pans in oil with a brush, paper towel or spray.